 Why India cannot afford to keep the Rohingya Muslims

 New Delhi, Dec 23: Several Rohingya Muslims have said that they do not want to return to Myanmar.
-Many have made India their home, but the government says that the illegal immigrants have to return.
+Many have made India their home, but the government says that illegal immigrants have to return.

 There are an estimated 40,000 Rohingyas who live in India and all of them had fled Myanmar following the violence that broke out there.
 The question is whether India can afford to keep them.